 Sokolove Law urges legislators and the public to remember that asbestos bankruptcy trusts were created to limit the liability of manufacturers of asbestos-containing products.
 Assessing extra burdens on asbestos victims through legislation benefitting asbestos manufacturers is a travesty of justice.

 If you or a loved one has been diagnosed with mesothelioma, contact Sokolove Law.
 Mesothelioma is caused by asbestos exposure, and you may be entitled to compensation.
-Sokolove Law has offices across the country and more than thirty years of experience as a mesothelioma law firm.
+Sokolove Law has offices across the country and more than 40 years of experience as a mesothelioma law firm.
 We have helped thousands of injured parties obtain compensation.